AswathyD31/ML_Data_Preprocessing_Project/README.md

 # Employee Dataset Preprocessing

-# Objective:
+# Overview:
 ____
-The main objective of this project is to design and implement a robust data preprocessing system that addresses common challenges such as missing values, outliers, inconsistent formatting, and noise.
-By performing effective data preprocessing, the project aims to enhance the quality, reliability, and usefulness of the data for machine learning.
+The goal of this project is to design and implement a robust data preprocessing system that addresses challenges such as:

+* Missing values
+* Outliers
+* Inconsistent formatting
+* Categorical variable encoding
+* By performing effective preprocessing, we aim to enhance the data quality for further machine learning analysis.